 Map: Google Maps

-My 3 previous trips to the Yoho Valley had me staying at the luxurious Stanley Mitchell Hut but this time we were going to cram 4 guys into my MEC Wanderer 4-person tent to keep things more ‘real’, or something like that anyway.
+My 3 previous trips to the Yoho Valley had me staying at the luxurious Stanley Mitchell Hut but this time we were going to cram 4 guys into my MEC Wanderer 4-person tent to keep things more ‘real’, or something like that.
 My record time for hiking into the hut is 1 hour, 52 minutes with a big pack.
 I set that pace with Dave Stephens on our RMB hike into the area a few years ago.
-I tried to match that pace but couldn’t quite manage it again.
-I’m going to blame the extra glacier and tent gear for the extra 18 minutes it took me this time!
+I tried to match that pace but couldn’t quite manage it this time.
+I’m going to blame the heavier glacier and tent gear for the extra 18 minutes it took me this time!
 It was nice to get the tent set up while there was still some daylight left.

 By 22:00 I was in bed while the other boys enjoyed a stiff shot of Jagermeister (Raf carries that stuff everywhere – I’m starting to wonder about that lad…) and one of our crew even decided that mixing it with Advil would be a good idea.
 I never did find out how that worked for him but he didn’t talk in his sleep so I guess it certainly didn’t hurt any.

 Everyone survived the cramped quarters and precisely at 04:00 two alarms went off simultaneously.
-We all leaped out of our sleeping bags, refreshed and ready to tackle the climb.
-(Ok, the truth is that we dragged our sorry butts slowly out of our warm sleeping bags and reluctantly decided to climb now that we were awake anyway.
-Plus we figured that climbing a mountain would warm us up a bit.)
-On our way out of the campground we could see 3 head lamps bobbing their way along the opposite side of the river.
-Obviously we wouldn’t be the only ones on the Presidents this day.
-We were actually a bit relieved because now we wouldn’t have to do any route-finding (or so we thought).
+We all scrambled out of our sleeping bags, refreshed and ready to tackle the ascent.
+Ok, the truth is that we dragged our sorry butts slowly out of our warm sleeping bags and reluctantly decided to climb now that we were awake anyway.
+Plus we figured that climbing a mountain would warm us up a bit.
+On our way out of the campground we could see 3 headlamps bobbing their way along the opposite side of the river.
+We wouldn’t be the only ones on the Presidents this day.
+We were a bit relieved because now we wouldn’t have to do any route-finding (or so we thought).
 There are two or even three route choices you have within 30 minutes of embarking on this climb.
 You can either cut off to climbers left immediately upon arriving at the sign indicating Kiwetinok Pass is still 4 km ahead.
 If it’s pitch dark and you’re not familiar with this area I would not recommend this approach.
 You could end up climbing Barometer Peak by accident.
 Or you could end up on the knife-edge moraine and slip off.
 Wouldn’t it be embarrassing to miss your climb because you fell off of a moraine?!
 That would be seriously uncool.
-Trust me.

 We decided to leave the rope at the col and proceeded up the President without crampons, although we could have worn them as there was quite a bit of snow above the col. The climb to the summit was only moderate scrambling, even with all the snow.
-(Raf led us all up a 5.10 section that was over hanging but since it was only 3 feet high we didn’t think the whole route deserved this rating. :-)) The snow may have actually made it easier than without, in any case we were on the summit pretty quickly after leaving the col. It was a bit strange being on the summit before 08:00 in the morning but the views were incredible and the air was crisp and cold and clear so we did not regret getting up so early.
-We could also see clouds building up off to the west and knew that with thunder storms in the forecast we should not linger too long at the risk missing out on the Vice President.
+Raf led us all up a 5.10 section that was over hanging but since it was only 3 feet high we didn’t think the whole route deserved this rating. 🙂 The snow may have actually made it easier than without, in any case we were on the summit pretty quickly after leaving the col. It was strange standing on the summit before 08:00 in the morning but the views were incredible and the air was crisp and cold and clear so we did not regret getting up as early as we did.
+We could see clouds building off to the west and knew that with thunderstorms in the forecast we should not linger too long at the risk missing out on the Vice President.
 Looking over at the Vice President we became very curious about a pointy little peak to the Southeast across the Emerald Glacier.
-Could that be Micheal Peak?
+Could that be Michael Peak?
 If it was we determined that we were going to give it a shot since we were so early anyway.

-The route up the Vice President looked pretty intimidating from the President but once we started up the snow slope it wasn’t too bad.
-There was ice under the snow so that made things a bit interesting in places.
+The route up the Vice President looked intimidating from the President but once we started up the snow slope, it wasn’t too bad.
+There was ice under the snow which made things interesting in places.
 The loose rock was hazardous like all the peaks in the Rockies seem to be – so that was certainly no different on this climb.
-After about 15 or 20 minutes we topped out on the summit ridge to a fantastic view and a much warmer temperature than we had on the President an hour earlier.
+After about 15 or 20 minutes we topped out on the summit ridge to a fantastic view and a much warmer temperature than we had on the President only an hour earlier.
 The Emerald Glacier was glistening with a coat of snow and all around us were the amazing peaks and valleys of Yoho and Banff National Parks.
 We quickly made the summit and settled in for some sight-seeing and breakfast.
-We were a bit surprised to discover that the bump we thought was Michael Peak was actually an unnamed GR and Michael Peak is actually quite a bit lower than this nub.
-It’s a fantastic nub but was not really worth the effort, especially when there was definitely thunder storms moving in quite rapidly from the southwest.
-Instead, we contented ourselves with the views and the warm sunshine before deciding that we should head down and beat the storms.
+We were surprised to discover that the bump we thought was Michael Peak was actually an unnamed GR and Michael Peak is quite a bit lower than this nub.
+It’s a fantastic nub but was not really worth the effort, especially when there were thunderstorms moving in rapidly from the southwest.
+We contented ourselves with the views and the warm sunshine before deciding that we should head down and beat the storms.
 We all agreed that the summit view from Vice President is at least as good as the one from the President, definitely worth going up if you’re in the area and have clear skies.

 We met Tom and his clients on our way down Vice President, thankfully right near the ridge so there was no rockfall hazard for either party.
 We agreed to leave our email addresses in the Stanley Mitchell hut so that we could email some of our pictures of each other’s groups back and forth and we agreed that it was amazing that these peaks were seeing so little activity on such a glorious day (but we were thankful for the solitude).